 2023

-The FSFE's "TEDective", a Free Software tool designed to help citizens and journalists analyse and visualise public spending data from the EU's TED procurement database, won first prize at the EU Datathon.
+"TEDective" won the first prize at the EU Datathon.
+This Free Software tool was designed by the FSFE to help citizens and journalists analyse and visualise public spending data from the EU's TED procurement database.

 Dozvedieť sa viac

-The FSFE critically examined the German government's "Sovereign Workplace", which was labelled as "Free Software", raising questions about missing source code, accountability, and public spending.
+The FSFE critically examined the German government's initiative "Sovereign Workplace", which was labelled as "Free Software".
+We raised questions about missing source code, accountability, and public spending.

 Dozvedieť sa viac